l-sala/MUSCLEMOTION/README.md

 If you use MUSCLEMOTION in your publication, please cite it as:

 **Sala L. & van Meer B.J. et al.**, MUSCLEMOTION: A Versatile Open Software Tool to Quantify Cardiomyocyte and Cardiac Muscle Contraction In Vitro and In Vivo, *Circulation Research*, 2017, doi: 10.1161/CIRCRESAHA.117.312067.

+We would like to thank all the authors that contributed to the development and testing of MUSCLEMOTION.